NVIDIA-Omniverse/OpenUSD-Code-Samples/CONTRIBUTING.md

 5. Please make sure that your pull requests are clean.
 Use the rebase and squash git facilities as needed to ensure that the pull request is as clean as possible.

-6. Once the code changes are staged on the fork and ready for review, a [Pull Request](https://help.github.com/en/articles/about-pull-requests) (PR) can be [requested](https://help.github.com/en/articles/creating-a-pull-request) to merge the changes from your branch to the upstream "dev" branch.
+6. Once the code changes are staged on the fork and ready for review, a [Pull Request](https://help.github.com/en/articles/about-pull-requests) (PR) can be [requested](https://help.github.com/en/articles/creating-a-pull-request) to merge the changes from your branch to the upstream "main" branch.
     * Exercise caution when selecting the source and target branches for the PR.
     * Creation of a PR creation kicks off the code review process.
     * At least one OpenUSD Code Samples engineer will be assigned for the review.